 Sukhothai has been claimed to be where King Ramkhamhaeng created the written Thai language.
 And in addition where Theravada Buddhism became the state religion.
 The “dawn of happiness” of Siam.
 Sukhothai is a word that derives from Sukhodaya, meaning to emerge from happiness.

-There is an old saying that in Sukhothai people were free to grow rice, hunt in the forest, fish in the rivers, freely trade and that inhabitants of the kingdom were even allowed to request audiences with the king to bring up any misfortunes they had.
+There is an old saying that in Sukhothai, people were free to grow rice, hunt in the forest, fish in the rivers, freely trade and that inhabitants of the kingdom were even allowed to request audiences with the king to bring up any misfortunes they had.

 Moreover, this was a pious kingdom where monks from neighbouring states as far as Sri Lanka gathered to discuss the philosophy of Theravada Buddhism and the Tripitaka.

 Well, of course, things are more complicated than that.
-However, it is important to know the position of Sukhothai for the historical narrative of Siam/Thailand.
+However, it is vital to know the position of Sukhothai for the historical narrative of Siam/Thailand.
 King Mongkut showed the British Consul in Hong Kong, Sir John Bowring, the inscription of Ramkhamhaeng.

-Lastly, nine kings ruled Sukhothai and at least three of them served under Ayutthaya’s rule as vassals since 1378.
+Lastly, nine kings ruled Sukhothai, and at least three of them served under Ayutthaya’s rule as vassals since 1378.

 It is recommended to start early or come later in the afternoon.
 The picturesque and beautiful area of Sukhothai is bathing in tropical sunshine during midday.